 The Half-Marathon has a stretch of approximately 800m of dirt road on Norris Road (around mile 10), beginning at the turn at Cutler Road.
 Use caution, watching for stones and potholes.

-The Kids 1/4 Mile Run will start and finish on the DeWitt High School track.
+The All-Abilities 1/4 Mile Run/Walk will start and finish on the DeWitt High School track.
 The route will be one lap of the track, finishing at the same finish line as the other races.
-All kids will receive a finisher medal.
-Adults are welcome to walk/run with the kids, or carry them as needed.
+All participants will receive a finisher medal.
+Parents are welcome to walk/run with their kids, or carry them as needed.

 Race day communications will be posted on our Facebook page and announced via the public address system at the start/finish line.